mathproofs/website/storage/app/proofs/calculus-power-rule.md

 $$ f'(x) = x^r * r * \frac{1}{x} $$

-Now simplify this function to the final result.
+Now simplify this function to the final result by using negative exponents and [adding exponents](/proofs/adding-exponents).

 $$ f'(x) = r * x^r * x^{-1} $$